-B. Energy Consumption and Performance
+5.2 Energy Consumption and Performance

-Fig. 7 shows the energy consumption for all benchmarks for both tuning heuristics and the optimal cache configuration for 13 benchmarks.
+Figure 4 shows the energy consumption for all benchmarks for both tuning heuristics and the optimal cache configuration for 12 randomly chosen benchmarks (we are continuing to generate optimal cache configurations for the remaining benchmarks).
 Energy consumption for each configuration is normalized to the energy consumption of the base cache for that benchmark.
-Fig. 7 shows that while SERP achieved average energy savings of 37%, the energy consumption actually increased for two benchmarks.
-The ACE-AWT heuristic improves greatly over SERP showing energy savings of 61% averaged over all benchmarks.
-For the 13 benchmarks where the optimal cache configuration is known, ACE-AWT either finds the optimal cache configuration or determines a cache configuration that is very near the optimal.
-ACE-AWT achieves these energy savings by exploring only 34 unique configurations on average over all benchmarks - a mere 0.2% of the total search space.
+Figure 4 shows that while the sequential with ratio projection heuristic performed well on a number of benchmarks, on average the energy increased over all benchmarks with some benchmarks consuming significantly more energy over the base cache configuration.
+However, the ACE-AWT heuristic improves greatly over the sequential with ratio projection heuristic showing energy savings of 62% averaged over all benchmarks.
+For the 12 benchmarks where the optimal cache configuration is known, the ACE-AWT either finds the optimal cache configuration or determines a cache configuration that is very near the optimal.
+The ACE-AWT achieves these energy savings by exploring only 34 unique configurations on average over all benchmarks - a mere 0.2%of the total search space.

 As well as showing good energy savings across all benchmarks, we examine the performance impact of the ACE-AWT heuristic.
-Fig. 8 shows the execution time of each benchmark for the ACE-AWT heuristic normalized to the execution time for the base cache configuration.
-On average, the ACE-AWT heuristic, while tuning solely for energy, achieves a 9% performance improvement.
-Each benchmark either shows an improvement in performance or a very minute decrease in performance.
-We found that this improvement is due to tuning the line size to the locality needs of the application [12].
+In real time systems, negative performance impacts are likely unacceptable.
+Figure 5 shows the execution time of each benchmark for the ACE-AWT heuristic normalized to the execution time for the base cache configuration.
+Each benchmark shows an improvement in performance with an average speedup of 35%.
+We found that this improvement is due to tuning the line size to the locality needs of the application [20].